 Giving your account contributions the greatest amount of time to grow is something that you can’t make up in later years.
 Since your annual contributions to a self-directed IRA are capped, if you miss the opportunity to make a maximum contribution to your account in any given year, you’ll never be able to recapture that opportunity later.

 For the 2021 tax year, the maximum annual contribution to a self-directed IRA is $6,000 (or $7,000 if you’re age 50 or over).
 Here are some techniques for making that maximum contribution to your account this year, as well as in all future years before retirement.

 Use Your Tax Refund.

 While the most financially prudent situation is to neither owe taxes nor be due a refund at the end of the year (since no refund means that you haven’t given the government an interest free loan of the excessive withholdings that were made from your paychecks), many people still like the “forced saving” element of getting a refund check after they file their returns.

 Receiving a refund that may amount to several thousand dollars, or more, these taxpayers now have access to a lump sum of money that they perhaps wouldn’t have been able to accumulate otherwise.
 While many individual choose to use their refunds as an opportunity to splurge, or treat themselves to something nice, consider this: using your refund check to make some or all of your annual self-directed IRA contribution will free up your budget later and provide you with greater financial flexibility.

-In fact, if you file early enough in the year, you may be able to receive back your refund check in plenty of time (that is, before April 15) in order to make some or all of your self-directed IRA contribution for that same tax year.
+In fact, if you file early enough in the year, you may be able to receive back your refund check in plenty of time (that is, before tax filing deadline) in order to make some or all of your self-directed IRA contribution for that same tax year.